RayHightower/RayHightower.com/_posts/2019-10-21-sidecar-ipad-as-a-second-display.markdown

 ### What About Duet?

-Like many users of this blog, I was a [Duet](https://www.duetdisplay.com) user.
+Like many readers of this blog, I was a [Duet](https://www.duetdisplay.com) user.
 Duet is still useful for users who need MS Windows or Android support.
 Plus, competition between Duet and Apple will encourage both teams to keep innovating.

 ### Real World Experience